 Have questions?
 Call us now at 844-685-9200 for a Free Case Evaluation.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), CBJ Credit Recovery, Inc. was founded in 1935 and incorporated in 1965.
+According to the Better Business Bureau (BBB), CBJ Credit Recovery, Inc. is a legitimate collection agency, founded in 1935 and incorporated in 1965.
 The BBB established a profile page for CBJ in 1986.
 CBJ is listed as a collection agency that uses the alternate business name, Credit Bureau of Jamestown, NY.
 Buzzfile estimates CBJ’s annual revenue at $1.5 million and the size of its headquarters staff at 13 employees.

 According to its website, CBJ Credit Recovery “is a full[-]service accounts receivable management firm focused on providing cost-effective, results-oriented solutions.”
 CBJ “forms a collaborative partnership with… clients to confront the challenge of accounts receivable…[by] improv[ing] the return on receivables and effectively manag[ing] costs while providing quality services and maintaining… clients’ community reputation.”